Training Philosophy & Approach to Movement Training

 Movement is the action as the result of the previous three pillars.

 In Jiyu we do not focus on aesthetics of movements.
 Truly aesthetically pleasing movement is the result of a healthy, capable body moving with minimal effort.
 We spend most of our time not trying to add to our movement, but rather edit out everything we don't need first.
 Patterns that are useless and unhealthy block us from being able to learn and grow.
-Once we begin to cut away the excess, adding new, usefull skills is much easier.
+Once we begin to cut away the excess, adding new, useful skills is much easier.
 The nervous system is not bogged down by bad habits, is more sensitive and can better adjust to the demands we place on it.

 Appropriate and Individualized Approach

 Unfortunately many times what we want is not what we really need.
 Our culture has raised us thinking that 'We can do anything if we put our mind to it.'
-While this sentiment is very inspirational, it is not true, and not the healthiest approach.
+While this sentiment may seem inspirational, it is not true, and not the healthiest approach.
 If it was true, anyone could be a professional athlete and anyone could beat cancer.
 This approach can be very damaging for the body and the psyche.
 More accurately we should say ‘We can study and improve ourselves in any area if we approach it appropriately and consistently.’